uotz/docker-vue/README.md

 # Vuejs #

-This is a **vuejs** image that is based on the **node** image.
+This is an image to run **vuejs** that is based on the **node:20**.

 ## Understanding the Dockerfile ##

 1. Indicates which image will be used

-  `FROM node:10`
+  `FROM node:20`

-2. Specify image maintainer

-  `MAINTAINER 'uotz'`

-3. Define the user that will be used in the image
+2. Define the user that will be used in the image

   `USER node`

-4. Create application folder as user node
+3. Create application folder as user node

   `RUN mkdir -p /home/node/app`

-5. Defined the node global configuration file
+4. Defined the node global configuration file

   `ENV NPM_CONFIG_PREFIX=/home/node/.npm-global`

-6. Transfer npm executables to bash global commands
+5. Transfer npm executables to bash global commands

   `ENV PATH="/home/node/.npm-global/bin:${PATH}"`

-7. Install vuejs

-  `RUN npm install -g @vue/cli`

-8. Set application workdir
+6. Set application workdir

   `WORKDIR /home/node/app`

 ### Get Started With Docker Compose ####